-Post captured within one day of posting, #ad disclosure added, though not in a conspicuous location
+Post captured within one hour of posting, no disclosure Post captured within one day of posting, #ad disclosure added, though not in a conspicuous location

 • Insufficient disclosure: the post contains a disclosure that does not clearly or conspicuously communicate to consumers that the individual has a material connection to the company being promoted or that the post is an ad.
 Examples of insufficient disclosures include using ambiguous hashtags such as #KJ4EL, #sp, or #pwcollab, or placing the disclosure in a place unlikely to be noticed, such as in the middle of a caption or at the end such that, in some cases, a reader would need to expand the text box to see it.
 Example 1: Khloe Kardashian Facebook post promoting Flat Tummy Tea, ambiguous hashtag (#sp) at end of caption